DSC-Capstone/2024-25/assignments/projects/q2-proposal.md

 # 💍 Quarter 2 Project Proposal
 {:.no_toc}

-{: .green }
-**The specifications of the Quarter 1 Project have been finalized for Fall 2023.**

 As you know, your main deliverable throughout the capstone sequence is your Quarter 2 Project.
 In order to ensure that you'll be able to successfully execute your project, you're required to submit a detailed proposal.

 The proposal consists of three parts.
 The proposal is worth 15% of your DSC 180A grade; each component of the proposal is worth the same amount (5% of your DSC 180A grade).
-Below, we describe each component and its deliverables in more detail. **All components are due on Monday, December 11th at 11:59PM to Gradescope.**
+Below, we describe each component and its deliverables in more detail. **All components are due on Monday, December 2nd at 11:59PM to Gradescope.**

 ### Groups
 {:.no_toc}